YunaBraska/and-wait-matcher/README.md

 # AndWait Matcher
-*Hamcrest matcher which is waiting (with timeout) for the expected value*
+*Hamcrest matcher which is waiting (with a timeout) for the expected value*

 [![Build][build_shield]][build_link]
 [![Maintainable][maintainable_shield]][maintainable_link]